 Tip #4: Lean on Other Outside Resources

-In addition to iPass there are several other resources outside of the Google AdWords study materials that you can utilize to get comfortable with the material.
+In addition to iPass there are several other resources outside of the AdWords study materials that you can utilize to get comfortable with the material.

 If reading works best for your learning style, head to the WordStream blog, and sort through the various topics to focus in on your weakest areas.
 If you learn better in a lecture type format, search YouTube.
 There’s tons of helpful videos explaining concepts like bidding and budgeting, the display network, etc.